-‘The Masked Singer UK’ Spoilers: Seahorse Revealed To Be A Spice Girl
+'The Masked Singer UK' Spoilers: Seahorse Revealed To Be A Spice Girl

 When it came down to the panel's guesses, they went with a whole range of names — Jessica Ennis-Hill, Trisha Goddard, and Spice Girl Mel B.

-However, they were wrong as Seahorse was revealed to be singer and TV personality Mel B. The “I Want You Back” chart-topper explained that her clue was about when she took toilet rolls from Nelson Mandella’s house.
+However, they were wrong as Seahorse was revealed to be singer and TV personality Mel B. The "I Want You Back" chart-topper explained that her clue was about when she took toilet rolls from Nelson Mandela's house.

-The 45-year-old tried to disguise her singing voice and distinctive accent while underneath the costume but still managed to be figured out.
+The 45-year-old tried to disguise her singing voice and distinctive accent while underneath the costume but her identity was still figured out.

-The BRIT Award winner quickly became a trending topic on Twitter after fans took to the social media platform to react to her being unmasked.

-“Can’t believe Seahorse was Mel B #TheMaskedSingerUK why are they getting rid of the legends?
-Sophie Ellis Bexter and now Mel B?” one user tweeted.
+"Can't believe Seahorse was Mel B #TheMaskedSingerUK why are they getting rid of the legends?
+Sophie Ellis Bexter [sic] and now Mel B?" one user tweeted.

 "I was surprised that Mel B was the seahorse I didn't expect that at all #MaskedSingerUK," another person shared in a tweet.

-“I AM SO SHOCKED THAT SEAHORSE IS MEL B WHAT #MaskedSingerUK,” remarked a third account on Twitter.
+"I AM SO SHOCKED THAT SEAHORSE IS MEL B WHAT #MaskedSingerUK," a third Twitter user remarked.

-“Mel B was seahorse.
+"Mel B was seahorse.
 She did well at disgusing herself,I would not have said it was Mel B at all.
-That’s 2 chart topping singers two weeks in a row sent home now.
-This year is tougher than last for sure. #MaskedSingerUK,” a fourth user tweeted.
+That's 2 chart topping singers two weeks in a row sent home now.
+This year is tougher than last for sure. #MaskedSingerUK," a fourth fan tweeted.